godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``0`` |
 +-----------+-------+

-**Experimental** Calls ``glBufferData`` with NULL data prior to uploading batching data.
+**Experimental.** Calls ``glBufferData`` with NULL data prior to uploading batching data.
 This may not be necessary but can be used for safety.

 **Note:** Use with care.
 You are advised to leave this as default for exports.
 A non-default setting that works better on your machine may adversely affect performance for end users.